From classical to contemporary, from video journalism or wedding documentary videos to pure dreams.

 10. How will your videographers come dressed?

-The question is, what do you want as a memory of your dream day?
+Every wedding video project is catered to our clients' needs.
+What do you want captured as a memory of your dream day?

-I'll help you think through the different possibilities and give you some suggestions based on your wedding day or bar / bat mitzvah.
+We will help you understand and consider the options and give you suggestions based on your event and your budget.
 How many hours do you want us there?
 Do you want a fully-edited package and 10 DVD copies of the final?
-Do you want a 30-photo montage with music to play at your rehersal dinner?
-Or would 3 photos just at the beginning of the video be sufficient?
-Does your situation require 2 cameras, 3 cameras, or is one perfectly fine?
+Does your situation require 2 cameras or is one perfectly fine?
 Do you want a 5 minute highlight segment?
-How many DVDs?
-How about shooting in high definition?
+Or maybe a 15 minute highlight?
+You want your wedding video streamed online?
+How about shooting in high definition and delivery in Blu-ray?
 You get the picture.
-We’ll cater to your needs and budget.
+We’ll cater to your needs.
 Give us a call.
-We don’t expect our clients to fit into one package.
-We’ll be happy to discuss these issues with you and to give you a precise quote.
-It could be that you will want to meet in person, so that you understand the options.
+We don’t expect our clients to fit into one of three packages.
+We’ll discuss these issues and give you a precise quote.
+Our clients usually find it most efficient to meet in person.

 What kind of equipment do you use?

-All our productions use only the most up-to-date 3-chip high-sensitivity digital video cameras, pro digital video editing equipment, and wireless microphones that capture the best possible sound.
+All our productions use only the most up-to-date HD (high definition) high-sensitivity digital video cameras, pro digital video editing equipment, and wireless microphones that capture the best possible sound.
+It also means we often shoot without any lights.
 Bottom line is, who is BEHIND the camera.
 Almost anyone can pick up a paintbrush, dip it into a color and place it on white paper; but how many can hold that brush to paint something worth looking at?

 You’re asking how will I make your event more special than any other videographer.
 You have to see our samples and make that decision yourself.

-We shoot with a unique style.
-How can I say this?
-Because I've been shooting video since 1985, and I know what's out there.
+You need to watch some of our samples and make your own decision.
+Can you see the difference?
+I know we shoot and edit with a unique style.
+I've been shooting video since 1985, and I know what's out there.
 I've seen all kinds of wedding videos, and never have I seen something similar to what we do.
 Our shooting and editing experience is unmatched (including winning one Emmy and being nominated for two others -- see Awards).
-The skills gained in those projects translate perfectly to making your video unique -- filled with beautiful memories, passion, and a unique, creative vision.
+The skills gained in those projects translate perfectly to making your video unique -- filled with beautiful memories, passion, and a unique vision for capturing the details and beauty of the human wedding experience that are often lost.

 The most sensitive and trained videographers will be with you on your wedding day.
-One of my cameraman has shot a number of reality TV shows; another shoots the Emmies and Grammies every year; another shoots feature films around the world and music videos for MTV.
-I take these videographers, already world-class shooters, and run them through a specialized training program in my office.
+One of our cameraman has shot a number of reality TV shows; another shoots the Emmies and Grammies every year; another shoots feature films around the world and music videos for MTV.
+We bring in these videographers, already world-class shooters, and run them through a specialized training program in our studio.
 Only then are they ready to go into a wedding.

 Our presence has always been a welcome addition to our clients' celebrations, allowing you to enjoy your day!